ki-mberley/Collective-Behaviour/README.md

 - [ ] Adapt the report such that it fits the IMRAD structure better (as discussed on telegram)
 - [ ] Push source files and pdf of report to this repo
 - [ ] Clean up the code and add better comments
-- [ ] Update the README of this GH repo
+- [ ] Update the README of this GH repo: include milestones and description of model

 # Collective-Behaviour - Shepherding
 ## Group members